saysimple/saysimple-plugin-devkit/README.md

 #### Saysimple

-The saysimple object is data the saysimple platform will use to install and display the plugin, the object looks like this
+The saysimple object consist of the data the Saysimple platform will use to install and display the plugin, the object looks like this

 ```json